Rabadash8820/UnityAssemblies/README.md

     - 2019.4 LTS
     - 2018.4 LTS
 1. **Why hasn't this repository been updated since [date]?**
-    The Unity3D NuGet package is very simple, with most of its functionality contained in a [single small file](./nupkg/build/Unity3D.props).
+    This NuGet package is very simple, with most of its functionality contained in a [single small file](./nupkg/build/Unity3D.props).
     Between that, and the package's use of forward-compatible properties like `UnityVersion` that can be tweaked at design time, this repository simply does not require frequent updates.
     Most changes going forward will be to add more short-hand properties, and to add test projects for new versions of Unity.

+## Support

+Issues and support questions may be posted on this repository's [Issues page](https://github.com/DerploidEntertainment/UnityAssemblies/issues).
+Please check if your Issue has already been answered/addressed by a previous Issue before creating a new one. 🙏

 ## Contributing